open-sdg/open-sdg/docs/open-sdg-features.md

 > *Note for multilingual sites*: The News and Categories pages mentioned above, as
 > well as any posts you create, will need to be duplicated for each of your
 > languages, and translated individually.

+## Monitoring traffic
+Google Analytics functionality is built in to Open SDG so it's easy to start monitoring traffic to an Open SDG platform.
+A number of events can be tracked straight of out the box e.g. data downloads and more custom event tracking can easily be added.

+For more information about using Google Analytics with an Open SDG platform, see the [Analytics section](analytics.md).